UN detects virus cases in Syrian refugee camp in Jordan | WTOP

-AMMAN, Jordan (AP) — The U.N. refugee agency said on Tuesday it has confirmed two coronavirus cases in the Azraq camp for Syrian refugees in Jordan, which is home to more than 36,000 people who have fled their country’s civil war.
+AMMAN, Jordan (AP) — The U.N. agency for refugees said Tuesday it has confirmed two coronavirus cases in the Azraq camp for Syrian refugees in Jordan.

-More than 5.5 million Syrians have fled the country since the war broke out in 2011, with most settling in neighboring countries where they often live in close quarters and struggle to make ends meet.
-Coronavirus lockdowns have taken a heavy toll on the region’s economies, making it even harder for refugees to find work.
+They are the first infections to be detected among Syrians living in refugee camps in Jordan, which are home to more than 100,000 Syrians displaced by that country’s civil war.

-Azraq is home to some 36,000 Syrian refugees, while the larger Zaatari camp in Jordan houses around 80,000.
-Jordan hosts a total of more than 650,000 Syrian refugees, most of whom live outside of camps.
-At least four Syrian refugees living outside the camps in Jordan have tested positive, with three of them recovering.
+Azraq is home to some 36,000 Syrian refugees, while the larger Zaatari camp houses some 76,000.
+Jordan hosts a total of more than 650,000 Syrian refugees.

 “This is the first confirmed case of coronavirus in refugee camps in Jordan,” the UNHCR said in a statement.
 “It is a reminder that everyone has been affected by this epidemic, and solutions must be addressed through international solidarity and cooperation.”